mwambajoakim/landing_page/README.md

     justify-content: center;
 }
 ```
 and _voila_.
 Some adrenaline rush on that one.
+The mid section also had a container for taking action and a button to be clicked.

+## Footer

+The footer was not a had nut to crack.
+I just had to style the fonts, adding color and a logo for the copyright.

+That marks the end of that short project.